Hårsfjärden disaster

 The three destroyers were sunk, and thirty-three sailors killed, a major blow to the Swedish Navy.
 All three ships were later raised.
 Klas Uggla never again saw service; the other two ships did, after repairs.

 An investigation into possible sabotage commenced.
-A theory emerged that the cause was a bomb dropped accidentally by a Swedish plane on training maneuvers, and other theories were advanced.
+Theories also emerged that the cause was a bomb dropped accidentally by a Swedish plane on training maneuvers, or a torpedo demonstration gone wrong.
 But the cause was never established.